Send the link below via email or IMCopy

 may avoid being outside the home, in a crowd, on a bus, or on an

 The Learning Perspective

-although avoiding or escaping the feared situation reduces anxiety, it reinforces the phobic behavior
+helps maintain our phobias and compulsions after they arise.
+Avoiding or escaping the feared situation reduces anxiety, thus reinforcing the phobic behavior.

 The Biological Perspective

 The biological perspective can help us understand why few people develop lasting phobias after suffering traumas, why we learn some fears more readily, and why some individuals are more vulnerable.

 We may also learn fear though observation learning - by observing others' fears.
 Human parents transmit fear to their children.
 Moreover, just observing someone receiving a mild electric shock after a conditioned stimulus produces fear learning similar to that produced by direct experience.

 We humans seem biologically prepared to fear threats faced by our ancestors.
 Our phobias focus on such specific fears: spiders, snakes, and other animals; close spaces and heights; storms and darkness.

 Our modern fears can also have an evolutionary explanation.
 For example, a fear of flying may come from the biological predisposition to fear confinement and heights.